You will learn

 For example, you may want to incentivize site visitors to sign up for your newsletter list by offering a discount on their first purchase.
 You may want to offer 15% off to visitors who are new to your site and have never purchased before, 10% off to visitors who have previously browsed your site but never bought, and no discount to those who have bought from you in the past.
 Other use cases include:

-- Targeting shoppers with high-value items in their cart with larger discounts than low-value shoppers (inspired by this Twitter post from Klaviyo customer, Joshua Behr).
-Learn how to create and target a segment of recent cart abandoners.
+- Targeting shoppers with high-value items in their cart with larger discounts than low-value shoppers.

 - Targeting VIP customers with a different welcome offer and messaging than your other customers.

-Using the Segment Builder, identify the audiences you would like to target with offers on your signup forms.
+When building a new segment, you can identify the audiences you would like to target with offers on your sign-up forms.
 In our example, we're going to isolate four groups:

-- Visitors who have been to our site fewer than three times and never purchased (20% off)
+- Visitors who have been to our site fewer than 3 times and never purchased (20% off)

-- Visitors who have visited our site three or more times and never purchased (15% off)
+- Visitors who have visited our site 3 or more times and never purchased (15% off)